Reporting elder abuse — who to call and what to expect

 Expect an investigation.
 The agency will contact your parent, your parent will be asked questions, the situation will be assessed.
 This might be uncomfortable.
 Your parent might be upset about being interviewed.
 The investigator might determine that the situation doesn't meet the legal threshold for abuse, or the investigation might confirm your concerns.

 Understand that your parent might refuse intervention.
 If your parent has capacity and refuses help, the agency's options are limited.
 Your parent is an adult with the right to make their own decisions, even if those decisions seem unwise.
 This is one of the hardest parts of protecting an adult.
 You can't force them to accept help.
+You can keep the lines of communication open, keep documenting, and report again if the situation worsens.

 Be prepared that the process takes time.
 Investigations aren't quick.
 You might not get updates about what's happening.
 You might not know the outcome.
 This is intentional for privacy reasons, but it's frustrating when you're trying to protect your parent.
+Keep your own records and follow up periodically.

-If the investigation finds abuse, be prepared for what intervention might look like.
+If the investigation finds abuse, be prepared for what intervention looks like.
 The abuser might be removed from your parent's home.
 A caregiver might be fired.
 Services might be ordered.
 A restraining order might be issued.
 Your parent might be removed from a harmful living situation.
 These interventions might disrupt your parent's life, which is why your parent might resist them even if the abuse is real.

 Read more